Revealing the value of microbial exploration.

 (Status: Active)

-Democratize microbial discovery and help save the world’s amphibians by finding antimicrobial-producing microbes in water near you in this participatory citizen science, education, & community art project
+Democratize microbial discovery and help save the world’s amphibians by finding antimicrobial-producing microbes in water near you in this participatory citizen science, education, & community art project.

-Partners: Professor Brooke Jude, Bard College
+Key Partners: Professor Brooke Jude, Bard College

 The Global Lichen Hunt.